RADIAN-HCI/Literature-Review/literature-review.md

   title={A large language model-assisted education tool to provide feedback on open-ended responses}, author={Matelsky, Jordan K and Parodi, Felipe and Liu, Tony and Lange, Richard D and Kording, Konrad P}, journal={arXiv preprint arXiv:2308.02439}, year={2023}
 }

+- Which Large Language Model should You Use in Vietnamese Education: ChatGPT, Bing Chat, or Bard?
+  + This paper aims to determine the most suitable large language model (LLM) among ChatGPT, BingChat, and Bard for Vietnamese educators and students.
+The results show that ChatGPT and BingChat exhibit similar performances and outperform Bard in mathematics.
+  + @article{dao2023large,
+  title={Which Large Language Model should You Use in Vietnamese Education: ChatGPT, Bing Chat, or Bard?}, author={Dao, Xuan-Quy}, journal={Bing Chat, or Bard}, year={2023}
+}